BASEBALL CARDS NUMBERED

 Through the late 90s and 2000s, as the hobby grew exponentially, card companies continued to push the boundaries of scarcity and serial numbering.
 Brands like Leaf, Score, and Pinnacle issued various parallels numbered to under 100 copies to entice collectors.
 It was the premium insert sets from brands like Upper Deck that took low-number parallels to new heights.
 Sets like 1997 Upper Deck “Ultimate Collection,” 1999 Upper Deck “Sweet Spot Signatures,” and 2000 Upper Deck “Sweet Spot Masterpieces” featured some of the lowest print parallel cards ever produced, with certain serial numbered cards limited to only 1 or 2 copies in existence.

-Read also: WHAT YEAR TOPPS BASEBALL CARDS ARE WORTH MONEY
+Read also: DETROIT TIGERS BASEBALL CARDS WORTH MONEY

 These lowest-of-low print run parallels instantly became the most valuable cards in the hobby, with examples regularly selling at auction for six-figure prices.
 It was also during this era that questions of legitimacy and tampering began to arise regarding some of these ultra-rare cards.
 As financial stakes increased, unscrupulous individuals looked to artificially create counterfeit one-of-one parallels.
 This led card grading services like PSA and BGS to implement enhanced authentication procedures for cards with print runs under 10 copies to verify their authenticity.